vanviegen/dotfiles/README.markdown

 ## Updating

 In `~/.dotfiles` do a `git pull` followed by an `./install`.
 The latter will cause new symlinks to be created and stale symlinks to be removed from your home dir.
 Additionally, it will install any newly required OS packages.

+## Forking

+If you want to use these dotfiles as a base for your own CLI configurations, create a fork, and clone from your fork instead.
+If you're not me, the first thing you'll want to do is set your name and email address in `git/gitconfig.symlink`.

 ## Customizing